 - Bring your full Irish driver's licence and your international driving licence and make sure you have adequate and appropriate insurance

-- Be aware that vehicles often don’t have lights and cattle tend to stray on to the roads
+- Be aware that vehicles often don't have lights and livestock tend to stray on to the roads

 Hiring a vehicle

 If you're hiring a vehicle, we advise you not to hand over your passport as a form of security.
 If you're allowing your passport to be photocopied, keep it in your sight at all times.

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

 Be extremely cautious if you're planning any river-based sporting activities, particularly in Vang Vieng.
 Tourists have been killed or seriously injured while taking part in activities such as tubing or jumping into the river.
 You should carefully consider your personal safety and take appropriate precautions.

 Travel on the Mekong River by speedboat is dangerous, especially during the dry season, and we advise you to wear life-vests and crash helmets.
 River levels can vary during the year and the presence of debris in the river can make diving or jumping into the river dangerous.

 You should also be aware that the health and safety requirements in Laos are nowhere near as stringent as in Ireland, and they're often neither observed nor enforced.
 Therefore, the risk of a serious or fatal accident in the course of these activities is much higher than it would be in Ireland.

 Before taking part in any water-based sports or activities, including inner-tubing, please check that your travel insurance will cover you in the event of death or injury to yourself or a third party.
 In the event of an accident, even where you're not at fault, you are likely to be required to pay compensation for third party injury/damage.